-On the crochet front, I discovered mosaic last year.
+On the crochet front, I'm loving mosaic.
 (Photo top right is my first mosaic crochet blanket.)
 Though I tend to prefer working with neutral colors (see circular crochet blanket), mosaic has pushed me out of my comfort zone to play with more bright hues.
 The red and white one (left) is my second mosaic blanket attempt.

 If you’re looking for a new hobby to get you through the madness, I hope I've inspired you to try yarn crafting.
 I’ve included a link to a story in The Atlantic.

 Edit Sept 30, 2020: About four days after posting this, I learned Michelle Obama picked up knitting during quarantine.
 How cool!
 Here's a link to the story.